From the GIC Fall 2003 Newsletter

 Take advantage of the many resources available.
 The Family Caregiver Alliance provides news, support groups and online consultations for caregivers.
 The AARP Caregivers Circle provides a chat board where caregivers can share helpful tips and strategies.

-Members of the Commonwealth Indemnity Plans and Navigator by Tufts Health Plan can access United Behavioral Health's comprehensive resources (enter: 10910 as your access code).
+Members of the Commonwealth Indemnity Plans and Navigator/Spirit by Tufts Health Plan can access Beacon Health Strategies.

-If you are exhibiting any of the following symptoms, do not delay contacting your health plan (HMOs and HPHC) or United Behavioral Health (Indemnity and Navigator) for help: feelings of hopelessness, guilt or worthlessness, loss of interest in hobbies you once enjoyed, insomnia or oversleeping, loss of weight or overeating, decreased energy, thoughts of suicide, and/or persistent physical symptoms that do not respond to treatment.
+If you are exhibiting any of the following symptoms, do not delay contacting your health plan (HMOs and HPHC) or Beacon Health Strategies (Indemnity, Spirit and Navigator) for help: feelings of hopelessness, guilt or worthlessness, loss of interest in hobbies you once enjoyed, insomnia or oversleeping, loss of weight or overeating, decreased energy, thoughts of suicide, and/or persistent physical symptoms that do not respond to treatment.

 This information provided by the Group Insurance Commission.